CodingMarkus/Argon2.pod/ReadMe.md

 # Argon2.pod
-The Argon2 key derivator as a CocaPod to be used in Obj-C or Swift.
+The Argon2 key derivation function as a CocaPod.